Home » Appetizer Recipes » Sun Dried Tomato Black Bean Hummus

 • Black beans: Canned black beans are used to make this easy.

 • Chickpeas: Canned as well.
 Try to go for good quality ones as they tend to have a creamier consistency.
+Alternatively, you can make a homemade chickpeas!
+For cooking tips, take a look on my Roast Chickpeas for additional flavor and guide!

 • Sun-dried tomatoes: packed in olive oil and drained for loads of flavor.
+You could also use my homemade Oven Dried Tomatoes recipe.

 • Tahini: the key ingredient for making hummus.